Pressures ease though German economy still shy of growth -flash PMI

 Separately, the manufacturing index for Germany dipped slightly to 47.0 from a final reading of 47.1 in December.
 The consensus forecast was for 47.9.

-The services index however improved to 50.4, indicating slight growth in activity, and up from a final reading of 49.2 in December, beating the consensus forecast for 49.6.
+The services index improved to 50.4 from a final reading of 49.2 in December, beating the consensus forecast for 49.6.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.